 Thinking about becoming a two child family?
 Or maybe it’s happening whether you planned for it or not.
 Either way, your family dynamic is about to change and that can seem a little frightening or maybe even overwhelming.
-When considering a two family dynamic there are lots of things to consider.
+When expecting to become a two child family dynamics can and will change, which means there are lots of things to consider.

 Personally, when I reached this point in my motherhood journey I was afraid.
 When I started thinking about how things would change when having a second child, I was worried even.
 Worried that I wouldn’t love another child the way I loved my first.
 I didn’t know if I had the capacity to love more than one person that much.
 And if you are feeling these feelings, I am here to let you know I was wrong.
 Your capacity expands with each child in the most amazing way.
 I learned that my ability to love grew and deepened when our family grew.